gotonode/compress/README.md

 ![App](https://github.com/gotonode/compress/blob/master/docs/images/app01.png)

+> Please notice!
+The current LZW implementation works, but is very slow when using larger files.
+The app will become unresponsive for the longest time if you try to compress a large file with LZW or use a large file with the benchmarking functionality.
+Thus, consider using smaller files (for now).

 In this project, you can compress files using either **Huffman coding** or **LZW (Lempel-Ziv-Welch)**.
 Decompression, as well as comparisons between the two algorithms, are also possible.

 You can download a pre-built `JAR`-file from [here](https://github.com/gotonode/compress/releases).